 The Trust has also used its influence over the years to encourage and assist practical conservation projects with advice, grants and expert support.
 Grants have been given to restoration work at Farnham Castle, St Andrews Church, the Windsor Almshouses in Castle Street, and the Daniel Hall in Long Garden Walk, as well as many other smaller projects, and in 2012 the Trust gave an interest-free loan to the Bishops Meadows Trust, to help protect the precious landscape setting of the town’s Conservation Area.

-The Trust is now actively seeking new projects.
 Our core activity as a building preservation trust is the acquisition, restoration and subsequent sale of threatened buildings in Farnham and the surrounding area.
 If you know of anything of interest, please contact us.